mattermost/mattermost-plugin-jira/docs/admininstrator-guide/notification-management.md

 ![](../.gitbook/assets/image%20%282%29.png)

 You can also specify a comma-separated list of Jira groups the user needs to be a member of to be able to create/edit subscriptions.
 The user editing a subscription only needs to be a member of one of the listed groups.
-If this is left blank, then there will be no restriction on Jira groups.
+If this is left blank there will be no restriction on Jira groups.

 ![](../.gitbook/assets/image%20%286%29.png)